 E-invoicing rules and regulations in the USA

-To comply with the 2015 government mandate, agencies must use an e-invoicing system that can generate, send, receive, and archive invoices electronically.
-The rules and regulations for electronic invoicing in the US include:
+In 2015, the US government mandated that all federal agencies issue electronic invoices for goods or services by the end of 2018.
+To comply with this mandate, agencies must use an e-invoicing system that can generate, send, receive, and archive invoices electronically.

 Format (XML-based Universal Business Language (UBL)

 It is required that e-invoices in the US use the XML-based Universal Business Language (UBL).
-This standard format allows businesses and agencies to exchange electronic invoices easily.
+UBL defines a standardized XML schema for electronic invoices.

 Signature and authentication requirements